 Made To Order, Comfortable, AND Fashionable?
-This Mom’s Creation Is Fantastic!C. Kramer
+This Mom’s Creation Is Fantastic!C. Dixon

 Anyone who’s undergone chemo and the subsequent hair loss is familiar with the itchiness that accompanies them.
 Adding to the discomfort is the heightened sensitivity of cancer patients’ scalps.